GeoRouv/image-enhancement/README.md

 # image-enhancement
 Multiple processing techniques to analyze and enhance images

+# Notes

+* Notebook developed in Jupyter
+* The whole code lies in ImageProecessing.ipynb

 # Tasks
 1.
     * a) Explain the impact of the following transformation function on a grayscale image, in terms of intensity values and brightness.